cdnjs/tools/cmd/checker/README.md

 ## `lint`

-Check that a package is correctly configured.
+Checks that a package is correctly configured based on its JSON.

 ## `show-files`

-Output how many package files match for a number of latest npm/git versions.
+Output how many package files match and whether they will be ignored for a number of latest npm/git versions.